Michelle Larsen Art . Deep Ellum . Dallas . Texas

-In 2009, I sold my business of nine years in the gift basket business.
-Yet, I didn’t really have a plan as to what I wanted to do at 50 years old.
-I was kind of lost.
 I had gone to art school to become a sign artist back in the early 80’s, and when sign painting became obsolete with vinyl, I had to recreate myself.
-I find myself having to rebuild my life once more, yet I felt more like retiring.
+I started a business, had it for nine years and then sold it.
+I find myself having to rebuild my life once more.
 After a few months of boredom, I signed up for an oil painting class at the local community center.

 When I arrived, I noticed everyone had a story as to why they were there, and many were retired and just wanting some recreation.
 I guess, I was no different.
 I was shown what supplies to purchase, how to start a painting, what techniques to use, and so on.
 I really didn’t have a clue how to begin.
 Mostly everyone selected a landscape as there subject, but I always chose an animal or some obscure object.
 I never resonated with landscape paintings.